AntelopeIO/leap/tests/PerformanceHarness/README.md

                         Maximum size in megabytes http_plugin should use for processing http requests. -1 for unlimited.
 429 error response when exceeded.
   --del-perf-logs       Whether to delete performance test specific logs.
   --del-report          Whether to delete overarching performance run report.
   --save-state          Whether to save node state.
-(Warning: large log files) --quiet               Whether to quiet printing intermediate results and reports to stdout --prods-enable-trace-api
+(Warning: large disk usage) --quiet               Whether to quiet printing intermediate results and reports to stdout --prods-enable-trace-api
                         Determines whether producer nodes should have eosio::trace_api_plugin enabled